Baal (EP): Release

 Bowie's performance as Baal was transmitted on 2 March 1982, and RCA issued the EP to coincide with this.
 Both the play and EP were well received, with the latter reaching No. 29 in the UK chart, commendable considering the unconventional tracks.
 In addition to the 7" edition, which came packaged in a double gatefold sleeve containing extensive notes pertaining to the musical content and a short biography of Bertolt Brecht, the EP was released as a 12", which gained it some play in clubs as well as radio airplay.
 It would mark Bowie's final new release for RCA Records.
 Bowie's next release was issued by EMI.

-Reception
+Critical reception

-Chris O’Leary calls the EP “a kiss-off to a label Bowie had grown to hate” and writes that “Baal is often considered a strange cul-de-sac in Bowie’s career… But Baal, after Scary Monsters, is Bowie’s best record of the decade[1980s].”
+Chris O'Leary calls the EP "a kiss-off to a label Bowie had grown to hate" and writes that "Baal is often considered a strange cul-de-sac in Bowie's career...
+But Baal, after Scary Monsters, is Bowie's best record of the decade [1980s]."